 Cost of the Viñales Hop-on Hop-Off Bus

-The Viñales Hop on Hop Off Bus costs the equivalent of US$3 or 72 Cuban Pesos.
-One US Dollars is 24 Cuban Pesos (CUP).
+The Viñales Hop on Hop Off Bus costs the equivalent of US$3.
+One US Dollar is 24 Cuban Pesos (CUP).
 You’ll have to pay in cash.

 See the Mural de la Prehistoria Viñales

-This mural near Viñales is some 4 kilometres (2.5 miles) from downtown Viñales and is not, despite its name, prehistoric.
+This mural near Viñales is some 4 kilometers (2.5 miles) from downtown Viñales and is not, despite its name, prehistoric.
 It was designed by Leovigildo Gonzales Morrillo in 1961.
 It then took 4 years and 18 people to complete it.
-The Mural de la Prehistoria is painted on the site of the natural formation that is Mogote Pita and the reason for the name of the mural is the content of it.
+The Mural de la Prehistoria is painted on the site of the natural formation that is Mogote Pita and the reason for the name of the mural is its content.
 The Viñales mural is said to represent the theory of evolution.

 How to get to the Viñales Mural: